Bi-Lagrangian structures and Teichm\"uller theory: Applications to Teichmüller theory

-\begin{theorem}[Goldman, \cite{MR762512}] Let $G$ be a complex semisimple algebraic group.
-The character variety ${\cal X}(\pi, G)$ enjoys a natural complex symplectic structure $\omega_G$. \end{theorem} Goldman shows that the $2$-form $\omega_G$ is an algebraic tensor on the character variety, defining in particular a complex symplectic structure on the smooth locus.
-If $G$ is merely a real / complex semisimple Lie group, $\omega_G$ is still well-defined as a real / complex symplectic structure on the smooth locus.
-If $G$ is only assumed reductive, the theorem also holds with the trade-off that the symplectic structure is not univocal, its definition requires a choice.
-Let us explain in a few words how this symplectic structure is constructed.
-The Zariski tangent space to the character variety at a point $[\rho]$ is given by
+\begin{remark} The $2$-form $\omega_G$ is an algebraic tensor on the character variety, defining in particular a complex symplectic structure on the smooth locus.
+If $G$ is merely a real or complex semisimple Lie group, $\omega_G$ is still well-defined as a real or complex symplectic structure on the smooth locus.
+If $G$ is only assumed reductive, the theorem also holds with the trade-off that the symplectic structure is not univocal, its definition requires a choice. \end{remark}